News & Insights

 Fluorescent road markings

 One of the highlights of the RNTP in Clermont-Ferrand was Keolis's demonstration on its booth of on-demand transport aboard level four autonomous vehicles.
-Today, there are five levels of vehicle autonomy: from level four onward, there is no longer a need for an onboard operator.
-From Norway to Turkey, more and more trials are being carried out under real-life conditions as these solutions become increasingly operational.
-Above all, manufacturers are diversifying their models (coaches, six-meter vehicles and small vehicles) for a wide range of uses adapted to local needs.
-For example, in Monheim, a small town in eastern Germany, nine level-three shuttles provide regular downtown service.
-This level means an operator is onboard but only takes control of the vehicle if necessary.
-In this way, the autonomous vehicle transport offer is becoming more structured.
+There are 5 levels of vehicle autonomy: from level 4, no operator is needed on board.
+From Norway to Turkey, experiments in real conditions were becoming increasingly operational.
+Importantly, manufacturers were diversifying models (buses, 6-meter vehicles, small sizes) for multiple uses adapted to different areas.
+In Monheim, a small town in eastern Germany, 9 level 3 shuttles already provided regular city-center links.
+This level means an operator is on board but only takes control if necessary.

 Keolis's demonstration of on-demand transport aboard level four autonomous vehicles